deainesia/handsip/README.md

     Since I care about how to manage this project organized and well-structured, I started by design the UI first.
 I also created the guideline to cover this project's need, such as colors, typography, margin, and all the components I used like, card, navbar, etc.

-    I write about how I designed the UI and uploaded it on Dribbble, feel free to check it on ...
-(I excited to hear any suggestions from you <3)
+    I write about how I designed the UI and uploaded it on Dribbble, feel free to check it on [HandSip at Dribbble](https://dribbble.com/shots/26464291-HandSip-Homemade-Cup-Brand-Landing-Page) (I excited to hear any suggestions from you <3)

 2. **Design Into Code**